Back we are, executing aside host duties flawlessly, zero mistakes.

 And this was the final getting even for what happened.

-Now again, the ambush would be the New York delegation led by, we think Peter King, shouting, endorse Trump, endorse Trump, endorse Trump, and booing Cruz off the state.
+Now, again, the ambush would be the New York delegation, led by, we think, Peter King, shouting, endorse Trump, endorse Trump, endorse Trump, and booing Cruz off the state.

-They knew that Schiefer's right about this.
+Look at, they knew that Schieffer's right about this.

 They knew Cruz wasn't going to endorse.